morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 const myCar = getFerrari();
 ```

-TypeScript will have absolutely no issue with this, and the code will still compile perfectly without even a warning.
+TypeScript will have absolutely no issue with this, and the code will still compile without even a warning.

 Oblivious to this, I might later try to get the key to my Ferrari: